Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 # 1. Setup

-Create the Azure resources and set up Git to begin developing Custom Speech models.
+This document shows how to create your GitHub repository, create your Azure resources, and configure the [GitHub Actions](https://help.github.com/en/actions) workflows so you can begin developing Custom Speech models using this template.

-### Table of contents
+## Table of contents

 - [1.
 Setup](#1-setup)
   - [Table of Contents](#table-of-contents)